Jeak/ggLog/README.md

     + Sort by distance, time, avg. pace, date, etc.
     + something like [this](http://bl.ocks.org/mbostock/4063318) for displaying mileage per day
     + bar charts for miles run on mon, tues, wed, etc.
-    + charts for miles etc.
+    + charts for miles etc.  Include seasons in it?
 * Daily Mileage
     + Group workouts that happen on the same day, so you can input your 3 mile tempo seperately from the 5 miles of easy running.
 * Date auto-fill: